SofiaBariami/qube_project/QuBe-SOMD_paper/FEP_preparation/README.md

 **File Setup for Free Energy Calculations**

 NB.
-For the example ligands provided you will need to use protein2.
+For the example ligands provided you will need to use the protein files found in Protein/force_field/Group2.

 *For use with **AMBER**:*
 1) Protein setup: